OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:22

-The disciples looked at one another, uncertain of whom He was speaking.
+The disciples looked at each other, unsure of whom He was referring to.

 ## John 13:23